fireMCG/Exiled-Vault/Exiled Vault Prophecies/Fated Artefacts/Power Magnified.md

 # Power Magnified
-The pious grow powerful surrounded by a sea of blood and empty husks
+The pious grow powerful surrounded by a sea of blood and empty husks.
+#
 ## Prophecy
 You will defeat Piety while holding Reverberation Rod.
 ## Reward